dineshraj/blog/_posts/2020-12-25-best-cauliflower-cheese-recipe.md

 * Whisk fast as the butter melts and let the sauce come to the boil.

-{% include image.html url='/assets/cauliflower-cheese/sauce.jpg' caption='the sauce for our cauliflower cheese whilst adding cheese' %}

 * Once all the ingredients are combined, whisk for 2 mins while the sauce bubbles and thickens.

 * Turn off the heat and stir in most of the cheese (about 150g) until melted.

-{% include image.html url='/assets/cauliflower-cheese/pour.jpg' caption='pouring the sauce over the cauliflower' %}
+{% include image.html url='/assets/cauliflower-cheese/sauce.jpg' caption='The sauce for our cauliflower cheese whilst adding cheese' %}

 * Pour the mixture over the cauliflower.

+{% include image.html url='/assets/cauliflower-cheese/pour.jpg' caption='Pouring the sauce over the cauliflower' %}

 * Scatter over the remaining cheese, and 2-3 tbsp of the breadcrumbs.